sunset on a lake

-Created as an alternative to traditional IRAs, Roth contributions are not tax-deductible, although any earnings grow tax-free.
+Created as an alternative to traditional IRAs, Roth contributions are not tax-deductible, although any earnings grow tax-free, if certain conditions are met.
 This means paying taxes now to enjoy tax-free income in retirement.
 Certain income limits are required to qualify.

 Education IRA Coverdell Education Savings Accounts